Enriched model categories in equivariant contexts

 \section{Abstract}

-We collect in one place a variety of results and examples concerning enriched model category theory in equivariant contexts.
+We give a general framework of equivariant model category theory.
+Our groups $G$, called Hopf groups, are suitably defined group objects in any well-behaved symmetric monoidal category $\sV$.
+For any $\sV$, a discrete group $G$ gives a Hopf group, denoted $I [G]$.
+When $\sV$ is cartesian monoidal, the Hopf groups are just the group objects in $\sV$.
+When $\sV$ is the category of modules over a commutative ring $R$, $I[G]$ is the group ring $R[G]$ and the general Hopf groups are the cocommutative Hopf algebras over $R$.
+We show how all of the usual constructs of equivariant homotopy theory, both categorical and model theoretic, generalize to Hopf groups for any $\sV$.
+This opens up some quite elementary unexplored mathematical territory, while systematizing more familiar terrain.

-We discuss the applicability of the general theory in \cite{GM} to equivariant contexts.
-We start in \S\ref{GTop} with a well understood motivating example, the equivalence of model categories of $G$-spaces and model categories of presheaves of spaces defined on the orbit category of $G$.
-In the rest of \S\ref{equiv}, we ignore model categories and explain slowly and carefully the several contexts of double enrichment that arise naturally in equivariant homotopical algebra.
-For a $\sV$-category $\sM$, the fixed point and orbit objects of a $G$-object in $\sM$ must lie in $\sM$, and then the relevant presheaves should take values in $\sM$ rather than in the enriching category $\sV$, which is where we want them.
-The relevant categorical perspective is missing from the literature.
-It is elementary and perhaps tedious, but it is necessary to the applications.
+The model theoretic role of presheaf categories in enriched contexts is studied in general in \cite{GM}.
+This paper explores how that general theory plays out in equivariant contexts.
+We begin with an exposition of uniform categorical foundations and then turn to the homotopy theory.
+The context is more general and perhaps less familiar than expected.
+It opens up some quite natural unexplored territory.

-We return to equivariant model categories in \S\ref{equiv2}.
-Here the first questions to ask concern comparisons between $\sV$-model categories of $G$-objects in $\sM$ and $\sV$-model categories of presheaves with values in $\sM$.
-This is discussed in \S\ref{GMModel}.
-One can then ask for comparisons between $\sV$-model categories of $G$-objects in $\sM$ and $\sV$-model categories of presheaves with values in $\sV$, which is what one really wants.
-This is discussed in \S\ref{GVModel}.
-It turns out that these questions have immediate equivariant answers when there is a nonequivariant answer for $\sM$, but there is an unsurprising surprise: the domain category for the presheaves in $\sV$ needed to model $G\sM$ is generally {\em not} a full subcategory of $G\sM$.
+As a preamble, we start in \S\ref{GTop} with a well understood motivating example, the equivalence of model categories of $G$-spaces with presheaves of spaces defined on the orbit category of $G$.
+We view that as a template for generalization.
+In \S\ref{Hopf}, we ignore model categories and develop a coherent categorical context.
+Briefly, following \cite{RW} and other precursors, we identify Hopf groups $G$ as the appropriate groups in a well-behaved symmetric monoidal category $\sV = (\sV, \otimes, I )$.
+For a well-behaved category $\sM$ enriched in $\sV$ and a Hopf group $G$ in $\sV$, we show how to develop a theory of $G$-objects in $\sM$, including among other desiderata the fixed point and orbit objects associated to $G$-objects.
+These lie in $\sM$, and then the most obvious presheaves in sight take values in $\sM$ rather than in the enriching category $\sV$, which is where it is usually most useful to have them.
+We shall see that if the $G$-objects in $\sM$ have a model as presheaves with values in $\sM$ and the objects of $\sM$ are modeled as presheaves in $\sV$, then the $G$-objects in $\sM$ also have a model as presheaves with values in $\sV$.